emhamzahazeen/multipack/packages/multipack-utils/README.md

 `npm run build:packages` - build all packages with `webpack` in `production` mode

-`npm run watch:packages` - start `webpack` in watch mode to rebuild packages in each change
+`npm run watch:packages` - start `webpack` in watch mode to rebuild packages on each change

 `npm run publish:packages` - publish all packages in package registry (npm, yarn ...)